Menu

 with Riana LeJeune

-In this National Upholstery Association webinar, Riana LeJeune, Founder & CEO of Renewabl and owner of Repinned Luxury Upholstery, shares a practical, real-world framework for building apprenticeship programs without sacrificing quality, profitability, or your sanity.
+In this National Upholstery Association webinar, Riana LeJeune, Founder & CEO of Renewabl and owner of Repinned Upholstery & Restoration, introduces Renewabl OS—an industry-specific business operating system built exclusively for the custom furnishings industry.

 Riana LeJeune is the Founder & CEO of Renewabl App and owner of Repinned Luxury Upholstery, a nationally recognized custom upholstery workroom based in Iowa.
 With more than 13 years in the trade, she has built her career preserving and advancing the art of professional upholstery—working on everything from 19th-century antiques to fully custom furniture built from the frame up.